 Years ago, the hand operated manual tool resulted in stress in the hand, wrist and elbow.
 As the process evolved, a battery powered driver with good improvement was added.
 And now with an on-going eye toward continuous improvement a counter-balanced power driver is in place.

-In the Operator’s words this made it, “150% better!”
+In the Operator’s words, this made it, “150% better!”

 And even one more incremental improvement.
-An operator controlled height adjustable worktable was added.
-Now, the Operator can uniquely position the workstation to best match their stature and work process.
+An operator-controlled height adjustable worktable was added.
+Now, the Operator could uniquely position the workstation to best match their stature and work process.

 Ergonomics can be expensive!